Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: TS-GE : Algorithm Description and Features

 \subsection{Policy after change detection}

 If a change is detected in the \ac{BP} phase, the \ac{GE} phase begins for the identification of the changed arm.
 The key step in this phase is the creation of $d$ sets $B_k \subset \mathcal{K}, k = 1, 2, \ldots, d$, called {\it super arms} as shown in Algorithm 2.
 Recall that $d$ is a number such that $d = \log_2(K)$.
 It may be noted that an optimal grouping of arms may be derived that considers the fact that the arms that have been played a fewer number of times have a larger error variance of its mean estimate.
 However, such a study is out of scope for the current text and will be treated in a future work.
-The $i$-th arm, where $i = 1, 2, \ldots, K$ is added to a super arm $B_k$ if and only if the binary representation of $i$ has a "1" in the $k$-th place.
-In other words, $a_i$ is added to $B_k$ if: